Australia, South Australia, Western Australia

 Return to Adelaide

-Mount Arapiles Tooan State Park
+Farm below Mount Arapiles Tooan State Park, Victoria

-Mount Arapiles Tooan State Park
+Farm below Mount Arapiles Tooan State Park, Victoria

 Of all the places I’ve swum over the past week, including Wilsons Promontory, Robe, and Apollo Bay, the water has been refreshingly cool but definitely tolerable – except for Apollo Bay on The Great Ocean Road, which was so cold I thought I was going to start losing some limbs!